bxparks/rpn83p/docs/DEVELOPER.md

 single digit, 2 digits, or 3 digits.
 RPN83P will expose all system configuration options through the menu system.

-User flags, on the other hand, may be provided in the future, probably when keystroke programming is added.
+User flags, on the other hand, may be provided in the future if or when keystroke programming is added.
 They are definitely useful in calculator programs.

 ### Includes Useful Features

-There is no need to segment the features of RPN83P to different market segments (e.g. business, scientific, graphing, computer science).
-If a feature is useful or interesting, without regards to a product segment, and if it is reasonable to implement within the limitations of the Z80 assembly language and the underlying TI-OS, then it seems worth considering to include it in RPN83P.
+The RPN83P app has no need to segment the features of RPN83P to different market segments (e.g. business, scientific, graphing, computer science).
+I added features to RPN83P because they are useful, interesting, and are reasonable to implement within the constraints of the hardware, the TI-OS, and the Z80 assembly language programming.

 ### Customizable

-Custom key bindings are now supported right now, but it seems important to add that in the future.
+Custom key bindings are not supported right now (v0.9), but it seems important to add that in the future.
 Users will use the calculator in different ways, and some people may use some functions more frequently than others.